Master Naval Combat in Assassin's Creed IV

 Mid to Late Game Upgrades

-- 1RAM.Upgrading your RAM is really going to help you out when taking on mid-sized ships like brigs and frigates, especially if you already have the elite hull armor upgrade.
-Anything smaller than a brig can usually be disabled or sunk with one hit of your RAM.
+- 1Upgrading your ram is really going to help you out when taking on mid-sized ships like brigs and frigates, especially if you already have the elite hull armor upgrade.
+Anything smaller than a brig can usually be disabled or sunk with one hit of your ram.Ram.

-- 1Gunboats.These are tiny ships with tiny cannons.
-The only loot is ammo and you cannot board these ships.Advertisement
+- 1These are tiny ships with tiny cannons.
+Their only loot is ammo and you cannot board these ships.Gunboats.

-- 4Frigates.These are difficult ships to battle and they get stronger as you progress through the game.
-The benefit is that they carry all types of loot in reasonable quantities, so trying to board these should be your goal.
+- 4These are difficult ships to battle and they get stronger as you progress through the game.
+The benefit is that they carry all types of loot in reasonable quantities; so trying to board these should be on your "to do" list.Frigates.

 Strategy for Winning Naval Battles